Svartifoss & other beautiful Attractions in Skaftafell in South-Iceland

 Photo of Hundafoss from the west bank of the river.

-Hundafoss apparently got its name - Dogs' Falls - as during the swelling of the river dogs from the farms there sometimes floated off the waterfall!
+Hundafoss waterfall got its name - Dogs' Falls - as during the swelling of the river dogs from the farms there sometimes floated off the waterfall!

 The home electric generator in Skaftafell

-Magnúsarfoss waterfall from the west bank of the river.
+Magnúsarfoss waterfall as seen from the west bank of the river

 To see some of the waterfalls from the west bank you have to go to the edge of the gorge and there is a lot of shrubbery blocking the view.